-The historic city of Mostar, Bosnia-Herzegovina is both charming and complicated; idyllic and evocative.
+The historic city of Mostar, Bosnia and Herzegovina is both charming and complicated; idyllic and evocative.
 The first sight of the centerpiece bridge makes visitors swoon – but seeking out lesser-visited corners of the city can result in an everlasting love.
 When we visit Mostar, we like to dig into the history, venture into nature and connect with locals.
-Since we’ve spent more time in Mostar than most tourists, we’ve devised a list of 21 things to do in Mostar, Bosnia-Herzegovina to help other travelers experience the city.
+Since we’ve spent more time in Mostar than most tourists, we’ve devised a list of 21 things to do in Mostar, Bosnia and Herzegovina to help other travelers experience the city.

 21 Things to do in Mostar

 Stand at the top of the Old Bridge

 When you visit Mostar, crossing the historic Old Bridge that spans the viridian Neretva River is an essential experience.
 Built by the Ottomans in the 16th century, the high-arched, stone bridge was destroyed in the Croat-Bosniak War in 1993.
 After the war, the Old Bridge was rebuilt to the same specifications of the original bridge – even using local Tenelia rock and the Ottoman method of construction.

 Tip: While landscape photos from the top of the bridge are stunning, photos of people standing at the top of the bridge don’t fare as well.
 Instead, the person being photographed should stand on the south side of the bridge and the photographer should cross to the west and immediately turn left onto the small terrace to take the photo.